Full-Time RV: Choosing a Domicile

 “For the purposes of this title, the term, residence, means the place in which a person is domiciled as shown by an actual fixed permanent dwelling, establishment, or any other abode to which the person returns after a period of absence.
 A person who leaves the residence and goes into another county of this state or another state or territory for a temporary purpose has not changed residence.
 A person is considered to have gained residence in any county or municipality of this state in which the person actually lives, if the person has no present intention of leaving.
 A person retains residence in this state until another residence has been gained.
 If a person moves from this state to another state or territory with the intention of making it the person's permanent home, the person loses residence in this state.”

-Further, the statute was amended to add a new section, which states that as part of the voter registration form, an applicant must attest that he/she “has maintained residence in South Dakota for at least thirty days prior to submitting the registration form.”
+Further, the statute was amended to add a new Section 12-4-1, which states that as part of the voter registration form, an applicant must attest that he/she “has maintained residence in South Dakota for at least thirty days prior to submitting the registration form.”

 We are awaiting further guidance in terms of how this will affect our ability to vote in our home state.